emboiko/CopyTo-MoveTo/readme.md

 <hr>
 CopyTo-MoveTo is still very much in beta and various UI tweaks / improvements are still to come.

-Plans are to implement a context menu in Explorer for this application.
-File dialog or "Add-Items" will also be refactored to be resuable (and expanded upon, most likely with search + filter features), as it was the entire point of writing this program.
+Plans currently include a context menu in Explorer for this application.
+Additionally, the file dialog or "Add-Items" will also be refactored to be resuable (and expanded upon, most likely with search + filter features), as it was the entire point of writing this program.

 If you like or use this CopyTo-MoveTo, please considering contributing to the source code, or request a new feature.